super-magistro/beammp.container/README.md

 On each start:

 * The script fetches the latest BeamMP release.
-* If an update is available, it will download and install it.
+* If an update is available, it downloads and installs it.
 * The configuration file is generated from `ServerConfig.toml.template` using environment variables, unless already present.

 ---